Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 Creating a sharing link not using the default expiration settings
 {{< /image >}}

-Clicking _Create Share_ will create a link for public sharing, which will be displayed below the report link as _Share Link_.
+Clicking _Create Share_ will create a link for public sharing, which will be displayed below the report link as _Shared Link_.
 Anyone with the link can access the report without authentication.
 All links are time limited and will expire automatically.
 Links don't display any project details and can be invalidated at any time manually by the unshare option (in the context menu of the shared report).

 {{% note notitle %}}
 The sharing link is different from the report link (the report link does _not_ become public by sharing), so please make sure to copy the right one of them, as only the sharing link is publicly accessible.